This article may contain compensated links. See our full disclosure here

 - Find more about the many towns and villages along the Amalfi Coast in Best places to stay in Amalfi Coast: towns, villages, hotels and villas, as well as our guide to Capri boat tours – the best way to spend a day in Capri

 - Heading to the Amalfi Coast soon?
-Our digital Positano Guide is now available at the Untold Italy shop, full of load of useful info to carry with you, including beach clubs, best restaurants, walks, shopping, a packing list, local dishes to try and more – untolditaly.com/shop
+Our digital Positano Guide is now available at the Untold Italy shop, full of lots of useful info to carry with you, including beach clubs, best restaurants, walks, shopping, a packing list, local dishes to try, and more – untolditaly.com/shop

-- Listen: discover more about the Amalfi Coast in Episode #014: Amalfi Coast highlights, the historic side in Episode #061: New Discoveries in Ancient Pompeii, the romantic side in Episode #059: Romantic Amalfi Coast weddings and our most popular episode Episode #042: Come away to Capri!
+- Listen: to more of Pierpaolo in Episode #073 Pizza from Naples – The Full Story and Episode #090 Limoncello!
+Simply the Zest.
+Discover more about the Amalfi Coast in Episode #014: Amalfi Coast highlights, the historic side in Episode #061: New Discoveries in Ancient Pompeii, the romantic side in Episode #059: Romantic Amalfi Coast weddings, and our most popular episode Episode #042: Come away to Capri!

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes